-As part of his energy practice, Alex counsels clients on NRC licensing issues, including cases related to license renewal and transfers, radioactive materials handling, nuclear waste disposal, nuclear exports, and litigation before the NRC’s Atomic Safety and Licensing Boards.
-He has a robust practice with nuclear startup companies, advising on all aspects of licensing, investment, and commercialization.
-He is the co-author of Fundamentals of Nuclear Regulation in the United States, and an instructor for Nuclear Regulation 101, a training program sponsored by Electric Utility Consultants Inc. (EUCI).
+As part of his nuclear energy practice, Alex counsels clients on Nuclear Regulatory Commission (NRC) licensing issues, including cases related to license renewal and transfers, radioactive materials handling, nuclear waste disposal, nuclear exports, and litigation before the NRC’s Atomic Safety and Licensing Boards.
+He has a robust practice with nuclear technology and advanced reactor companies, advising on all aspects of licensing, investment, and commercialization.

 Vermont Law School, 1998, J.D., Magna Cum Laude